harry7557558/DMOJ-Render_Main/README.md

 # DMOJ-Render_Main

-Whoever sees the code in this repository will be severely cursed. **DO NOT BE CURIOUS.**
+Whoever sees the code in this repository will be severely cursed. **CURIOSITY KILLED THE CAT.**

 ![](Render_Main/dmoj01-min.png)

-*failed to decode image on Firefoxen*